Progress Report

 Description: The Sacred Lands is a rugged coast where rocky ridges surround the sparsely vegetated land that hosts the Dunmer holy city of Necrom.
 The hallowed and haunted lands around the City of the Dead appear dour and cold, but are alive with the whispers of Dunmer dead carried by the wind, and with the spirits themselves.
 This is not a place for outlanders, whom the ancestors despise.
 Necrom’s white architecture contrasts starkly to the browns and greens of the surrounding area.
 The region also contains the Indoril town of Sailen and the tiny hamlet of Evos, and adventurous travelers may find the occasional tomb, ruin and Daedric shrine to explore.

-Instead of West Gash version 3.0, the post-overhaul Sacred Lands will become the northern part of the great eastern Morrowind mudflats (as intended by Bethesda in their late-1990s Morrowind concept map), wreathed in fog and covered in ghastly mushrooms of various kinds.
-Necrom, too, will likely get a much-improved architectural set and a new city plan, although it will largely retain its current, iconic look.
+Instead of West Gash version 3.0, the post-overhaul Sacred Lands will become the northern part of the great eastern Morrowind mudflats (as intended by Bethesda in their late-1990s Morrowind concept map), wreathed in fog and covered in golden grass and ghastly mushrooms.
+Necrom, too, will get a much-improved architectural set and a new city plan, although it will largely retain its current, iconic look.
+This work is planned to be released with the third part of our Indoril overhaul.

 Nedothril